 Deciding to study a postgraduate degree has many benefits such increasing your employment prospects and helping you become more specialist within your field of interest.
 Plus, it’s a great opportunity to pursue your real passion.
 We asked MSc Data and Networks student, Sebastian to tell us about his experience on the course and what advise he has for those considering a Master's in Computing.

-Why did you decide to study a postgraduate in Data Networks and Security?
+Why did you decide to study a Master's in Data Networks and Security?

 I decided to study an MSc Data Networks and Security for three main reasons.
 Firstly, master’s degrees are now covered under the student loans scheme so I could afford to do it.
 Secondly, the networking curriculum and facilities available to all networking students at BCU is second to none, including staff who find networking more interesting than you do.
 Finally, it allows me to stand out from the crowd as I will have an advanced postgraduate degree.
 Meaning I will have learnt advanced skills that will allow me to further pursue my dream job.